KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 tags: [PowerShell]
 ---

 `PSCustomObject`s are a great tool to add into your Powershell toolbelt.
-Let's jump right in and see what you can do about them.
+Let's jump right in and see what you can do with them.

 ## Creating objects